kenlasko/nixos-wsl/README.md

 export NIX_CONFIG="experimental-features = nix-command flakes"
 nix shell nixpkgs#age -c age-keygen -o ~/.config/sops/age/keys.txt  # Generate private key
 ```
+2. Edit [.sops.yaml](.sops.yaml) and replace the primary key with the public key from the new `keys.txt`
-2. Run the following command to open a default `secrets.yaml`.
+3. Run the following command to open a default `secrets.yaml`.
 Add secrets here and save.
 SOPS will encrypt the contents automatically
 ```
 sops ~/nixos/config/secrets.yaml
 ```
-3. Rebuild the NixOS system to apply the changes
+4. Rebuild the NixOS system to apply the changes
 ```
 sudo nixos-rebuild switch
 ```